scyps2/Credit-Risk-Analysis/README.md

 - [ ] Only include mev (without grade)
 - [ ] Try other possibilities like different layers
 - [ ] Standarized mev
+- [ ] Select the best model in iterations